darpa-ansr/Scenic-ac/README.md

 This repository contains a modified version of Scenic that adds a capability to replay ROS bags collected from Airsim ADK simulations.
-The replay capability is intended to be used in conjunction with `scenario_generator.py` for assurance claim verification.
+The replay capability is intended to be used in conjunction with `tools/ansr/ac_scenario_generator.py` for assurance claim verification.

 # Installation
-We recommend installing Scenic-ac in a virtual environment to avoid overwriting any existing Scenic installation.
+We recommend installing Scenic-ac in a virtual environment to avoid overwriting any existing Scenic installations.
 Scenic-ac should be identical to Scenic 3, aside from the replay capability, however this is a beta release and bugs are possible, if not likely.
-To install scenic in a virtual environment
+To install Scenic-ac in a virtual environment

 1. Create and activate a Python3 virtual environment of your choice
-2. Clone the Senic-ac repository and enter with `cd Scenic-ac`
+2. Clone the Scenic-ac repository and enter with `cd Scenic-ac`
-3. Execute `python -m pip install .`
+3. Execute `python3 -m pip install .`
 4. Test replay simulator with `pytest tests/simulators/replay/test_replay.py`

 # Usage
-To use replay the scenario file must
+To use replay simulator the scenario file must

-1. `param sim_data` to Pandas dataframe containing the simulation data
+1. Set `param sim_data` to Pandas dataframe containing the simulation data (`scenic.simulators.utils.parse_bag.bag_to_dataframe()` should be used for ROS bag to dataframe translation)
-2. set `model` to `scenic.domains.driving.replay`
+2. Include `model scenic.domains.driving.replay`
-3. Create simulation objects for each entity in the simulation
+3. Create simulation objects for each entity in the simulation (`tools/ansr/ac_scenario_generator.py` should be used for this)

 See `tests/simulators/replay/replay.scenic` and `examples/driving/replay/replay.scenic` for examples.

 # Assurance Claim Verification
-To verify assurance claim holds for a simulation ROS bag recording, use `ac_scenario_generator.py` to first generate the matching Scenic scenario file.
+To verify assurance claim holds for a simulation ROS bag recording, use `tools/ansr/ac_scenario_generator.py` to first generate the matching Scenic scenario file.
 Scenario generator takes the ROS bag, mission `description.json` and `config.json`, and a collection of assurance claim markdown files (in the format described [here](https://github.com/darpa-ansr/assurance-claims/blob/main/eval02/assurance_claim_formalism.md)) files to generate a collection of scenario files, one per assurance claim file, that will verify the claim.
-For example,
+For example, the following command line can be used in `tools/ansr/` directory

 ```
-python3 ac_scenario_generator.py 1714407582-collect_bag_apltest_as_p_p_r11_5/inputs/generated_missions/1714407408-set/Perception/AreaSearch/AS_P_P_R11_5 1714407559-verifai_test/1714407582-collect_bag_apltest_as_p_p_r11_5/outputs assurance_claims
+python3 ac_scenario_generator.py sim_data sim_data assurance_claims
 ```

-IMPORTANT: Although the above example uses relative paths for brevity the path to the ROS bag file directory must be absolute.
+IMPORTANT: The provided paths must be absolute unless you plan to run `scenic` in the same directory where `ac_scenario_generator.py` was run.

 `ac_scenario_generator.py` will create a `.scenic` file for each assurance claim `.md` file in the same directory as the assurance claim file.
-So, if the assurance claim directory contains `claim1.md` and `claim2.md` the result will be `claim1.scenic` and `claim2.scenic`.
-The assurance claims are translated into matching require statements in the Scenic scenario files.
+So, if the assurance claim directory contains `test_assurance_claim_1.md` and `test_assurance_claim_2.md`, the result will be files `test_assurance_claim_1.scenic` and `test_assurance_claim_2.scenic` in the same directory.
+The assurance claim predicates are translated into matching require statements in the Scenic scenario files.
 The domain of applicability section of the assurance claim file is currently ignored.

 The generated Scenic scenario files can now be run in Scenic-ac replay mode to check whether the assurance claim holds.
-In the virtual environment where Scenic-ac is installed execute
+In the virtual environment where Scenic-ac is installed, from `tools/ansr`, execute

 ```
-scenic --replay -v2 <generated .scenic scenario file>
+scenic --replay -v2 test_assurance_claim_1.scenic
 ```

 If the assurance claim is satisfied the output will look something like this